WZZM: Gannett/Tegna ownership

 In 1996, the Gannett Company acquired Multimedia, Inc..
 This created conflicts for the company in Cincinnati and Oklahoma City, where Multimedia had a newspaper-TV station combination and a TV station-cable system combination that were not permissible under FCC rules of the time.
 As a result, Gannett agreed to a trade with Argyle.
 Gannett sent Argyle the Cincinnati and Oklahoma City stations (WLWT and KOCO-TV) in exchange for $20 million; WGRZ in Buffalo, New York; and WZZM-TV.
 In 1999, after a 33-year run, the station ceased producing its local children's show, Bozo's Big Top.

-From 1967 to 1987, a weather ball sat atop the Michigan National Bank building in Grand Rapids, utilizing 288 colored neon lights to convey forecast precipitation or changes in temperature, until being removed because its weight had caused structural damage.
+From 1967 to 1987, a weather ball sat atop the Michigan National Bank building in Grand Rapids, utilizing 288 colored neon lights to convey forecast precipitation or changes in temperature, until it was removed because its weight had caused structural damage.
 The station located the stainless steel ball in a scrapyard in Kalamazoo in 1999 and applied to authorities in Walker to mount a 100 ft pole to display it near its studios in 2002.
 New neon tubes were fitted atop the restored weather ball, which returned to service in 2003.

 On June 29, 2015, the Gannett Company split in two, with one side specializing in print media and the other side specializing in broadcast and digital media.
 WZZM was retained by the latter company, named Tegna.

+Pending sale to Nexstar Media Group

+In August 2025, Nexstar Media Group agreed to acquire Tegna for $6.2 billion.
+In Grand Rapids, Nexstar already owns WOOD-TV, WOTV, and WXSP-CD.